 TL;DR

 Start with FlexClip, Kapwing, or Canva if you need a normal browser editor.
 Try HeyGen, Synthesia, or D-ID if the real test is an AI presenter.
 Use InVideo AI, Lumen5, or Vadoo AI for script-to-video drafts.
 Fotor, Dreamlux, and VIDEOAI.ME are more situational.
+When free tiers cap out for real ad volume, EzUGC is the paid step up.
 Whatever you test, export one real file before you trust the word free.

-The annoying part of "free" AI video tools is usually not the prompt box.
+The annoying part of "free" AI video tools is almost never the prompt box.
 It is what happens at export.

-A tool can feel perfectly usable for twenty minutes, then ask for money the second you want 1080p, a watermark-free file, or one more clip this month.
-That is the whole game in this category.
+A tool can feel great for twenty minutes, then ask for money the second you want 1080p, a clean file with no watermark, or one more render this month.
+That is the whole game in this category, and most roundups skip right past it.

-So I organized this list around a practical question: which tools would I actually open if a small team needed a clean social video, an avatar test, or a quick script-to-video draft without getting dragged into a paid plan on day one?
+So I built this list around a more useful question: which of these would I actually open if a small team needed a clean social video, an avatar test, or a fast script-to-video draft, without getting dragged onto a paid plan on day one?

-Snapshot: April 2, 2026.
-I kept both true free tiers and short trial plans here because buyers compare them side by side anyway.
-If the final cut is going into paid media, check the current export limits and commercial-use terms yourself before you build around any one tool.
-These plans move.
+Snapshot from April 2, 2026.
+I kept both real free tiers and short trials in here, because buyers compare them side by side anyway.
+If the final cut is going into paid media, check the current export limits and commercial-use terms yourself before you build a workflow around any single tool.
+These plans change often.

 Short answer

-If you already have a script or a blog post and just need a rough video draft, InVideo AI and Lumen5 make more sense.
-Vadoo AI is closer to that world too, especially when narration matters more than timeline control.
+If you already have a script or a blog post and just need a rough draft, InVideo AI and Lumen5 fit better.
+Vadoo AI lives near them too, especially when narration matters more than tight timeline control.

 The comparison table

-* Watermark and resolution rules can change by template, feature, or account state.
-Do one real export before you promise a client anything.
+One caveat on the table: watermark and resolution rules shift by template, feature, and account state, so run one real export before you promise a client anything.

 What I cared about